 - In another bowl, cream the butter and sugar with electric beaters.

-- Add remaining 4 eggs and beat well with electric beaters.
+- Add the remaining 4 eggs and beat well with electric beaters.

 - Add bean mixture and mix with electric beaters.